EionRobb/skype4pidgin/trunk/README.txt

 Known Issues
 ============

-* The status/mood text doesn't update until you open a chat window or click on the buddy.
-* No multi-user/public/group chats yet, although I'm working on it.
 * No notification popup on file being received/notificaitons (Windows)

 * Skype sounds still play even when it's hidden

 * Adium doesn't show file transfer progress (OS X)
 * Unable to send file from within Adium (API Limitation)
 * Send file doesn't use the built in libpurple methods.
 (API Limitation)